 Brand Name 3 Posted

 Once an image goes live on a feed, move it to this list so that you don't repost the image.

 By monitoring the previous list in the funnel as you feed it into this one, you'll have a good idea of when you need to start adding new content to the first list in the funnel.

 Increasing Post Engagement

 Another important aspect of community management involves activating those people who follow or engage with your media.
-You can increase engagement immediately after you post by analyzing your brand's account and engaging with accounts that have already liked/commented on your account in the past.
+You can increase engagement by engaging with users who have already commented and liked previous posts.
 Those users are more likely to comment since they already have in the past.

 Keep mining!
 You can also increase engagement by interacting with people who like or comment on posts that mention or hashtag your brand.
 If an influencer posts a photo that includes your brand and people comment on that photo, go to each commenter's account and comment on their posts.
 This is a great way to pull in new followers and customers.